JamieMair/MuJoCo.jl/docs/src/intro/overview.md

 MJ.step!(model, data);
 torso = MJ.body(data, "torso")
 ```
-For example, `torso.com` will give you a 3-dimensional vector representing the centre of mass of the torso.
+For example, `torso.com` will give you a 3-dimensional vector of the torso's centre of mass coordinates.
 ```@example torso
 torso.com
 ```